Plumsail/forms-docs/Public/how-to/provision-api.rst

 .. important:: Functionality of this method is limited to web editor's functionality.
 Only web editor's forms can be edited.
 Forms created this way will also be editable only in web editor.

-In order to use the package, you need to have *.NET Framework v.4.7.2* or higher installed.
-Create a .NET Core application in order to add the NuGet package.
+In order to use the package, your project must be compatible with |.NET Standard 2.1|

+.. |.NET Standard 2.1| raw:: html

+   <a href="https://github.com/dotnet/standard/blob/master/docs/versions/netstandard2.1.md" target="_blank">.NET Standard 2.1</a>

 Find an example of how it can be used in our article - :doc:`Create a contact web form in Visual Studio<./provision-example>`.